Pupil Personal Development

 Activities include visual and performing arts, including dance, drama and music.
 There is also a focus on art, sport, outward bound and developing life skills.
 Our twitter feed below showcases some of the wonderful enrichment opportunities recently and please click here to see some examples of enrichment before Lockdown.

-Here is an example of some of the excellent Enrichment opportunities with some Year 6 children contributing to the David Ross Education Trust Christmas Carol concert.
+Here is an example of some of the excellent Enrichment opportunities with some Year 6 children contributing in the Primary Music Festival 2022

 House System - Introduced by the House Captains